Key Questions to ask a New Jersey Divorce Attorney During an Initial Consultation

 A person will also need to discuss a lawyer's education, time in practice and any special accreditations he or she may have received in the area of divorce or family law.
 In NJ, if the lawyer is a certified matrimonial lawyer, you can be confident that they have passed a difficult examination, received recommendations from their colleagues, and are in good standing within the industry of matrimonial law.
 Although a lawyer with less experience may be capable of decently handling a divorce case, depending on the facts and circumstances of a case, a person may want a more seasoned litigator.The Attorney's Existing Caseload

 Questions about a lawyer's caseload are also fair and important.
 A lawyer with a particularly large caseload may not have enough time for your case.
 A lawyer with a smaller caseload may not attract clients - and there may be a reason for this deficiency in numbers.
 Regardless, you should always ask who will be in charge of your case in the event the main fee earner is not around.
 If you have an urgent matter, you will need to ensure that someone in the office will be available to provide counsel.Fees and Payment Schemes

 Obtain comprehensive, thorough information about fees and payment expectations on the part of the attorney.
 For example, a person must find out what an attorney requires in the way of a retainer and what that lawyer assesses in the way of an hourly fee.About Peter Van Aulen

 Peter Van Aulen is certified by the Supreme Court of New Jersey as a matrimonial attorney.
 He has over twenty-three years of experience in divorce and family law.
-Call his office today for a free consultation with an experienced NJ divorce attorney at (201) 845-7400.
+Call his office today for a free 30 minute in office consultation with an experienced NJ divorce attorney at (201) 845-7400.